-Who doesn’t love playing with snow!
-Sometimes though, whether in the depths of winter or during the bright summer months there is just none to be seen, so we improvise and make ‘snow’ in our kitchen.
+Who doesn’t love playing with snow?
+Whether it’s a full snowball fight or simply enjoying the texture of it, snow can be so much fun and interesting too.
+Sometimes though, whether in the depths of winter or during the bright summer months, there is just none to be seen, so we improvise and make ‘snow’ in our kitchen.
 The first time we did this we started by using a kit.
+They’re readily available online.

-You can also use our back up option though which worked very well!
+If you have a nappy to hand, you can also use our back up option though which works very well.

 What you will need: